Online Shipping Quote

 In 2018, the Philippines exported $97.8B and imported $135B, resulting in a negative trade balance of -$36.7B.
 In 2020, the Philippines’ exports per capita were $917, and its imports per capita were $1.26k.

-Top destination for export from Phipipphins
+The top destination for export from Philippines

-In August 2020 Philippines export to Japan ($732M), Hong Kong ($659M), China ($599M), USA ($484M), Singapore ($296M), and imported mostly from China ($1.33B), South Korea ($709M), USA($582M), Japan ($517M), and Singapore ($367M)
+In August 2020 Philippines export to Japan ($732M), Hong Kong ($659M), China ($599M), USA ($484M), Singapore ($296M), and imported mostly from China ($1.33B), South Korea ($709M), USA($582M), Japan ($517M), and Singapore ($367M).

-Top Product for Exports from Phipipphins
+Top Product for Exports from Phipipphines

 The most exports are led by Integrated Circuits ($30.7B), Office Machine Parts ($8.89B), Computers and IT equipment ($4.97B), Semiconductor Devices ($3.42B), and Electrical Transformers ($2.48B).